tillitis/tkey-ssh-agent/README.md

 ```

 If your available `objcopy` is anything other than the default
-`llvm-objcopy-14`, then define `OBJCOPY` to whatever they're called on
+`llvm-objcopy`, then define `OBJCOPY` to whatever they're called on
 your system.

 The signerapp can be run both on the hardware Tillitis Key 1, and on a